MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 example, you can set up statements that include information specific to each customer class, or for customers with different statement cycles.

-Once you set up your statement selections, you don’t need to reenter the same information each time.
+Once you set up your statement selections, you don't need to reenter the same information each time.
 Instead, you can just select the appropriate statement ID, change the dates if necessary, and begin printing.